Feasibility and acceptability of immunotherapy in antibody positive patients

 A randomised phase II double-blinded placebo-controlled trial of intravenous immunoglobulins and rituximab in patients with antibody-associated psychosis

-The SINAPP2 randomized clinical trial will investigate the use of Intravenous Immunoglobulin (IVIG) and Rituximab as a treatment for symptoms of psychosis in antibody positive patients.
+The SINAPP2 trial will investigate the use of Intravenous Immunoglobulin (IVIG) and Rituximab as a treatment for symptoms of psychosis in antibody positive patients.
 The study will take place in 8 different sites across England to make it accessible to as many participants as possible.

 Recruitment began in July 2017 and the study will run until 2021.